As hurricanes can be common at certain times of year in the Caribbean, you may be concerned about the risk of hurricanes when visiting St Lucia.

 In general, hurricanes shouldn’t be too much of a concern for you if you’re just visiting as a tourist.
 The chances that a hurricane will hit during your vacation are extremely low.

 Although St Lucia still has a ‘hurricane season’ hurricanes are rare due to St Lucia’s location right on the edge of the hurricane belt.

 When Is Hurricane Season In St Lucia?

-Hurricane season in St Lucia lasts from June 1st until November 30th however the frequency of hurricanes varies considerably each year.
+St Lucia’s official hurricane season begins on June 1st and ends on November 30th each year however the frequency of hurricanes varies considerably each year.

-The highest chance of hurricanes in St Lucia falls between September and October.
+The highest chance of hurricanes falls between September and October.

 Hurricanes don’t hit St Lucia every year.
 In fact, they are actually pretty rare so if you are visiting during hurricane season, don’t worry.